benzigar-agilisium/blinkit/README.md

 [Demo Link](https://blinkit-clone-v30w.onrender.com)

+**Note:**

+- This repository contains the build folder for easy deployment to hosting providers.
+Some providers do not build this project correctly, so I build locally and deploy through the providers.

 **Features:**

 - Home page to show all the products, with the ability to add to cart, remove from cart.